Saderyal/Notes/01-data-structures-and-algorithms.md

 ## Comparison Sort vs Non-Comparison Sort

 All the algorithms we've seen until now are comparison algorithms.
 This means that to sort a sequence of values, you have to *compare* values to each other.
-In comparison Sort, it's mathematically impossible to have a time complexity of better than `O(n log n)` (in the wors case).
+In comparison Sort, it's mathematically impossible to have a time complexity of better than `O(n log n)` (in the worst case).
 But, there are also **Non-Comparison sorts**.
 This means that you can sort values without compare them to each other.
 This makes everything extremely efficient, but also really complex.
 Non-comparison sorting algorithms are: